 You’ll be sure to see results within a few weeks if you do this 3 times a week.

-Enjoy the workout.
-For more buggyfit ideas, visit our series ‘Your daily workout with Kate’.
+For more stroller fit ideas, visit our fitness series ‘Your daily workout with Kate’.